 Learners need memory to learn and link ideas.
 Strong memory aids thinking and broadens understanding (Gathercole & Alloway, 2008).
 Teachers can boost memory with visuals like block building.
 This gives every learner a fair chance to succeed.

-Students engaged in classroom activities that support working memory and cognitive development
+learners engaged in classroom activities that support working memory and cognitive development

-supporting the cognitive function of students
+supporting the cognitive function of learners

-If we treat the working memory as a gateway to long-term memory then we might be able to treat it with the respect it deserves.
+If we treat the working memory as a gateway to long-term memory then we can be able to treat it with the respect it deserves.
 This temporary storage system is exactly what it says, if we don't process the contents of it then it's quickly going to fade away.
 We want to build those schemas enable us to store away knowledge in the long-term memory.
 The short-term memory is like a holding pen for the 'to be learnt material'.

 Increasing our working memory capacity